kalrnlo/quantize-luau/README.md

 ##### Reduced pixel

-The `:Map(Pixel)` method maps an individual pixel to the reduced color palette.
+The `:Map(Pixel)` method maps an individual pixel or Color3 to the reduced color palette.

 `````lua
 -- Returns the reduced pixel